 The Alf Engen Ski Museum is one of two impressive anchor exhibits of the Joe Quinney Winter Sports Center.
 The George Eccles 2002 Olympic Winter Games museum is the other.
-Here you are more than a spectator - you're a participant!
-That's because our state-of-the-art interactive and virtual exhibits place you in the epicenter of the past, present and future of winter sports in the Intermountain Region, including an Olympic downhill course.
-That's a great way to experience one of the most extensive collections of ski and Olympic/Paralympic Winter Games memorabilia in the U.S. The museum's comprehensive educational component gives school children a skiing-based foundation to study subjects such as the water cycle, physics and Utah's colorful history.
+Here, you are more than a spectator - you're a participant!
+That's because our state-of-the-art interactive and virtual exhibits place you in the epicenter of the past, present and future of winter sports in the Intermountain Region.
+That's a great way to experience one of the most extensive collections of ski and Olympic/Paralympic Winter Games memorabilia in the U.S. Furthermore, the museum's comprehensive educational component gives school children a skiing-based foundation to study subjects such as the water cycle, physics and Utah's colorful history.

 - The comprehensive Alf Engen Collection of trophies, medals, photos and clothing